JHM IRB Members

 - At least one member who is not affiliated with Johns Hopkins Medicine (JHM) and who is not part of the immediate family of someone who is affiliated with JHM.

-A JHM IRB that reviews studies involving investigational or marketed drugs, biologics, botanicals, complimentary or alternative medicines, or gene transfer, will have an appointed member from the Organization’s respective Pharmacy & Therapeutics (P&T) committees or will request a written consult from a P&T/IRB member from another JHM IRB.
+A JHM IRB that reviews studies involving investigational or marketed drugs, biologics, botanicals, complimentary or alternative medicines, or gene transfer will have an appointed member from the Organization’s respective Pharmacy & Therapeutics (P&T) committees.
+When the appointed P&T member is unable to attend an IRB meeting, the IRB will request the attendance of or a written consult from a P&T/IRB member from another JHM IRB.

-JHM IRBs shall include a member who has an appointment in the Berman Bioethics Institute.
+JHM IRBs shall also include a member who has an appointment on the Berman Institute of Bioethics.

 Any IRB member who has a conflict of interest with a matter under IRB review must recuse him or herself from consideration of that issue.
 Conflict of interest shall be defined in accord with JHU policy and shall include for JHM IRB members: